Technical 5 min read

 Where does that data go?
 Who can access it during processing?
 Is it stored?
 Is it used to train future models?
 What happens if the server is compromised?

 Most businesses have never asked these questions.
-If your business handles anything sensitive — client information, financial data, health records, legal documents, commercial-in-confidence material — you need to start.
+If your business handles anything sensitive, client information, financial data, health records, legal documents, commercial-in-confidence material, you need to start.

 The Default: Your Data Leaves Your Control

-When you use a standard AI tool — ChatGPT, Claude, Gemini, or any of the dozens of industry-specific AI platforms — your data travels to a cloud server, is processed by the model, and a response is returned.
+When you use a standard AI tool, ChatGPT, Claude, Gemini, or any of the dozens of industry-specific AI platforms, your data travels to a cloud server, is processed by the model, and a response is returned.
 The data exists, at least temporarily, on infrastructure you do not own and cannot inspect.

 Most major providers now offer usage policies stating they do not train on your data (particularly on business and API tiers).
 That is a policy commitment.
 It is not an architectural guarantee.
 The data still travels to their servers.
 It still exists in memory during processing.
 The protection is a promise, not a mechanism.

 For many business uses, this is perfectly acceptable.
-Drafting marketing copy, brainstorming product names, summarising public information — the data is not sensitive, and the convenience outweighs the risk.
+Drafting marketing copy, brainstorming product names, summarising public information.
+The data is not sensitive, and the convenience outweighs the risk.

 But the moment your AI workflow involves client data, employee records, financial details, health information, or legal documents, the calculus changes.
 A policy that says “we do not train on your data” does not answer the question that actually matters: who can access this data while it is being processed?